kennguyen001/crypto-blog/src/content/blog/2025/dec/lighter-is-coming-for-the-throne.md

 ---

-## “Verifiable” is the New “Trustless”
+## Verifiable is the New Trustless

 Most DEXs fall into two categories: AMMs (slow, inefficient for perps) and Off-chain Order Books (fast, but opaque).
 Hyperliquid changed the model with its own L1 to handle onchain order-book throughput.